“Broad”-ening The Narrative

 Unfortunately, your average ‘dude’ rarely takes the few opportunities he does have to watch something with a female protagonist anyway.
 When these stories aren’t relegated to the paradigm of “indie” or “YA” [as in “Young Adult,” consisting mostly of film adaptations of dystopian novels and paranormal TV soap operas that feature ridiculously sexy thirtysomethings playing high school], then they’re often thought of as being “for” girls — despite the fact that stories with male protagonists are automatically presumed to be “for” everyone.

 This is why the Sheryl Sandbergs of the world sometimes lose me (and probably many other women as well) on their definitions of feminism and social progress.
 Do we need more women leaders in every sphere of society?
 Without.
 Question.
 Yes.
 But the life of a corporate or political leader is still only one way to live — it’s still only one role in the virtually infinite pool of roles that women can play in this universe.
-I don’t believe that men will suddenly see women as equals once they have equal representation in the boardroom, though that will be an incredibly important leap for womankind once we get there.
+Call me a skeptic, but I don’t believe that men will suddenly see women as equals once they have equal representation in the boardroom (though that will be an incredibly important leap for womankind once we get there).
 I do believe, however, that there will have been at least the same amount of progress when a girl can walk into a room of stoners, let out a huge belch, take a bong rip, and pick up the 4th Xbox controller without that being out of the ordinary — and without that precluding her from enjoying fashionable shoes, or knitting, or success in her career.

-That may seem odd, but what I’m trying to say is that men won’t ever recognize women’s full potentiality as fellow humans until they can see us in the media embodying all the narrative possibilities — especially the ones that are traditionally given only to men.
+That may seem odd, but my thesis is that many men won’t ever fully recognize women as fellow humans until they see us in the media embodying all the narrative possibilities — especially the ones that are traditionally given only to men.
 They won’t “get” us until they can see through our eyes while we are being ourselves, enacting on screen the same uniqueness that we each express IRL.